 We can also recycle the metals and other ingredients in the car battery.
 As with storage, a whole new industry can grow up over time as EVs proliferate.

 Imagine buying or leasing an EV today and getting cash back when it’s time to trade it in for a newer model because of the value of the battery for either reuse or recycling!
 We’re not promising that, but we see it as a strong possibility.

 See below for two excellent articles explaining the various ways that the “old EV battery” problem is likely to be solved.

+There are emissions associated with the manufacture, use, maintenance, and disposal of all vehicles.
+How do electric cars compare to gasoline cars over the entirety of their useful lives?
 Check out this cool video from the Union of Concerned Scientists (UCS) about the lifecycle impacts of an electric car vs. a gas-powered car.
 Two things to note before you watch: